Global Wind Energy Outlook 2016

-The Global Wind Energy Council released its biennial Global Wind Energy Outlook today, outlining scenarios where wind could supply 20% of global electricity by 2030.
+The Global Wind Energy Council released its biennial Global Wind Energy Outlook today, outlining scenarios where the wind could supply 20% of global electricity by 2030.
 The report looks at four scenarios exploring the future of the wind industry out to 2020, 2030 and 2050.

 The new report examines the International Energy Agency’s central scenario from its World Energy Outlook, the New Policies Scenario, and is compared with the IEA’s 450 Scenario, the GWEC Moderate Scenario and the GWEC Advanced Scenario.
 The results show how the global wind industry will deliver in terms of global electricity supply, CO2 emissions savings, employment, cost reductions, and investment.
 These four supply-side scenarios are then compared with two different scenarios for the development of electricity demand.